-- 1. The permittee shall keep the following information on a monthly basis for EU-BULBCRUSHER: - a) The number and size of fluorescent light bulbs crushed per calendar day. - b) The number and size of fluorescent light bulbs crushed per calendar month. - c) The number and size of fluorescent light bulbs crushed per 12-month rolling time period as determined at the end of each calendar month.
+- 1. The permittee shall keep the following information on a monthly basis for EU-BULBCRUSHER: - a) The number and size of fluorescent light bulbs crushed per calendar day.

 The permittee shall keep the records in the format specified in Appendix 3.1 (R 336.1224, R 336.1225)